Changes Coming to the 2024-2025 FAFSA

 Continuing Undergraduate Students

-Returning students should complete the FAFSA as soon as it is available.
+Returning students should complete the FAFSA as soon as possible.
 While some students will receive more need-based aid through the new SAI calculations, others may receive less.
-You will want to know your aid eligibility sooner than later to make financial plans for continuing your education.
+It will be important to compare your 23-24 EFC to your 24-25 SAI as well as review your financial aid offer when it becomes available.
+Should you experience a significant change in financial aid eligibility, please contact Blugold Central to discuss your options.

 Graduate Students